arturolei/JavaScript-I/README.md

 * Move on to tomorrow's content and start studying callbacks, write a few of your own to get the hang of it.
 * Look at array methods like .map(), .reduce(), .filter(). use them on the data in the arrays assignment to accomplish the same things you did with the ES5 for loop.

+## Notes for Standup Meeting, 3/27/19:

+##  Breakthroughs/Challenges

+### Breakthroughs:
+- Scoping is beginning to make a lot more sense.
+- I feel more comfortable with arrow syntax.
+- I have a better understanding of let, var, and const.

+### Challenges:
+- Arrow notation as it relates to use of the this keyword is still a bit difficult for me to understand, but I think it'll be clearer with practice.

+## What Did I Work On:
+- I worked on completing the MVP for JavaScript I and reading the TK material related to JavaScript Fundamentals 2.

+## What Do I Need to Do Tomorrow:
+- I would like to finish the second JavaScript project and really get comfortable with Closure in JavaScript.